gitter-badger/miu-1/miuspec/lang.rst

   Right now, I'm leaning towards Frank-style effects because of lack of explicit effect variables in most cases, which just obscure what's going on underneath.
-That said, I don't understand the paper well -- trying out a naive implementation under miuki-hs (using Haskell for easier prototyping).
+That said, I don't understand the paper well -- trying out a naive implementation under miuhi (using Haskell for easier prototyping).

 * (almost?) first class modules